NEW LAWS FOR FIDUCIARIES & ATTORNEYS IN TENNESSEE

 The middle Tennessee state court of appeals has upheld a lower court finding by Judge James G. Martin III that effectively rules that it is now legal in Tennessee for fiduciaries (and the attorneys, accountants and others they hire) to hide and destroy evidence including trustees, legal, financial and accounting records from their client-beneficiaries.

-The ruling imposes sweeping changes to what Tennesseans can expect from the legal and financial professionals (fiduciaries) they employ in the Volunteer state.
+The ruling imposes sweeping changes to what people can expect from the legal and financial professionals (fiduciaries) they employ—or are subject to—in the Volunteer state.

-Typically, those who handle finances on behalf of another person (or group) are considered fiduciaries.
-Most bankers, insurance agents, trustees, retirement advisors, POA holders, artist’s agents and managers are part of that group.
+Those who handle finances on behalf of another person (or group) are considered fiduciaries.
+Most bankers, insurance brokers, trustees, retirement advisors, POA holders, artist’s agents and managers are part of that group.
 Fiduciaries must act solely for the benefit of their client-beneficiaries, with the highest level of integrity and transparency.

-On the legal side, judges, attorneys, and police are sworn to uphold the law, and are considered “officers of the court.”
-In most states, when a person is sworn in as the administrator (or executor or executrix) of an estate, the courts delegate rights and responsibilities in matters of the estate to administrators, who have broad powers to act as “officers of the court.”
+On the legal side, judges, attorneys, and police are considered “officers of the court.”
+Additionally, in most states, when a person is sworn in as the administrator (or executor or executrix) of an estate, the courts delegate rights and responsibilities in matters of the estate to those administrators, who have broad powers to act as “officers of the court.”

-Their position of power and control over an estate put administrators in Tennessee—and most other states—in the unique position of being both “officers of the court” and “fiduciaries.”
+Administrators of estates are thus in the unique position of being both “officers of the court” and “fiduciaries.”

-The decision from Tennessee’s courts dramatically changes the rules governing both “fiduciaries” and “officers of the court” in that state.
+The decision upheld by Tennessee’s court of appeals dramatically changes the rules governing both “fiduciaries” and “officers of the court” in that state.